 We often reference a “100 year flood” or “100 year storm.”
 What does this mean?
-Toronto and Region Conservation Authority (TRCA) has a useful glossary of terms that you can access here.
-TRCA defines the 100 year flood as a flood, based on an analysis of precipitation, snow melt, or a combination thereof, having a return period of 100 years on average, or having a 1% chance of occurring or being exceeded in any given year.
+Toronto and Region Conservation Authority (TRCA) defines the 100 year flood as a flood, based on an analysis of precipitation, snow melt, or a combination thereof, having a return period of 100 years on average, or having a 1% chance of occurring or being exceeded in any given year.

 Ontario’s flood protection standards are among the most stringent in the world.
 The area at risk of flooding in the Port Lands and eastern downtown is in the Regulatory Flood Plain of the Don River.
 This means that during a Regulatory Storm, the area would take on floodwaters from the Don River.
 The Province of Ontario defines a Regulatory Storm as the 1 in 100 year storm or the most severe storm to ever hit the region (whichever is the larger event).
 For Toronto, that is 1954’s Hurricane Hazel.
 A common misconception about flood risk is that because an area hasn’t flooded before it won’t flood in the future.
 When Hurricane Hazel hit, the most intense rainfall occurred over the Humber River, not the Don.
 Had it centered around the Don watershed instead, which isn’t that far away from the Humber watershed, we would have seen significant flooding in this area.
 While the risk of a Hurricane Hazel type storm falling over the Don watershed is small, the consequences of such an event would be severe.
 Therefore, it’s important that riverine flood protection is implemented here.